Do bathroom walls have to be tiled?

 - Easy to fit – Hydrolock, Multipanel’s unique tongue and groove installation system, make it easy to fit the panels on any surface.
 This means the services of a specialist tradesman are not required for installation

-- Bevelled walls present no problems – with waterproof panels from the Linda Barker, Heritage and Classic Collections from Multipanel, which come with Hydrolock, you can achieve a flush finish even on walls with a bow of up to 6mm
+- Bevelled walls present no problems – with bathroom panels from the Linda Barker, Heritage and Classic Collections from Multipanel, which come with Hydrolock, you can achieve a flush finish even on walls with a bow of up to 6mm

 What is the best material to use for bathroom walls?